danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # Uncannyness

 What does it mean to other people?

+adjective
+having or seeming to have a supernatural or inexplicable basis; beyond the ordinary or normal; extraordinary: uncanny accuracy; an uncanny knack of foreseeing trouble. mysterious; arousing superstitious fear or dread; uncomfortably strange:
+Uncanny sounds filled the house.

 Why am I drawn to it?
+It strikes me as contemporary and unexplored.

 [wikipedia article on Uncanny Valley](https://en.wikipedia.org/wiki/Uncanny_valley)